-Monitoring outcome.
-To monitor changes in depressive symptoms during treatment, we recommend the QIDS-SR (described above in the section on Assessment for Diagnosis) and the Depression Anxiety Stress Scales (DASS; described below, in this section), as they are brief, free, and have been demonstrated to have treatment sensitivity.
-Whatever tool the clinician uses to monitor outcome, it is essential to use it starting in the very first session, as there is quite a bit of evidence that a large proportion of the change in depressive symptoms happens very early in treatment (Ilardi & Craighead, 1994), and there is some evidence that patients who do not show change by session 4 (Crits-Christoph et al., 2001) or remain severely symptomatic at session 4 (Persons & Thomas, 2016) are very unlikely to remit.
-Evidence that sudden gains, a large shift in symptoms between one session and the next, predicts outcome and long-term outcome (Aderka, Nickerson, Boe, & Hoffman, 2012) also highlights the usefulness of monitoring outcome at every session.
+To monitor changes in depressive symptoms during treatment, we recommend the QIDS-SR (described previously) and the Depression Anxiety Stress Scales (DASS; described later in this section) because they are brief, free, and have been demonstrated to have treatment sensitivity.
+Whatever tool the clinician uses to monitor outcome, it is essential to use it starting in the very first session because there is good evidence that a large proportion of the change in depressive symptoms happens very early in treatment (Ilardi & Craighead, 1994), and some evidence that patients who do not show early change (Crits-Christoph et al., 2001) or who remain severely symptomatic at week 4 of treatment (Persons & Thomas, 2016) are very unlikely to remit.
+Evidence that sudden gains, a large shift in symptoms between one session and the next, predict outcome (Aderka, Nickerson, Boe, & Hoffman, 2012) also highlights the usefulness of monitoring outcome at every session.
 The clinician likely will also want to monitor symptoms of anxiety, substance use, and other comorbid difficulties identified as goals to change during treatment.
 Sources of measures for this purpose include other chapters in this volume, Nezu et al. (2000), and Beidas et al. (2014).

-The Depression Anxiety Stress Scales (DASS; (Lovibond & Lovibond, 1995) is a self-report scale that includes 3 subscales assessing symptoms of depression (low positive affect, hopelessness, and anhedonia, e.g., "felt downhearted and blue," "difficult to work up the initiative to do things"), anxiety (panic and physiological arousal, e.g., "felt I was close to panic," "trembling"), and stress (high negative affect, e.g., "hard to wind down," "rather touchy").
+The DASS (Lovibond & Lovibond, 1995) is a self-report scale that includes three subscales assessing symptoms of depression (low positive affect, hopelessness, and anhedonia; e.g., "felt downhearted and blue" and "difficult to work up the initiative to do things"), anxiety (panic and physiological arousal; e.g., "felt I was close to panic" and "trembling"), and stress (high negative affect; e.g., "hard to wind down" and "rather touchy").
 Respondents rate each item to reflect how much it applies to their experience over the preceding week on a Likert scale ranging from 0 ("did not apply to me at all") to 3 ("applied to me very much").

-The scale is available in 2 versions, one with 21 items, and one with 42 items.
-The DASS is quick to complete, suitable for most adult outpatients, and is responsive to changes due to treatment (Timothy A. Brown, Chorpita, Korotitsch, & Barlow, 1997).
-The DASS has good test-retest reliability, high internal consistency, and adequate convergent and discriminant validity with other measures of anxiety and depression (Antony et al., 1998; Brown, Chorpita, Korotitsch, & Barlow, 1997).
-The three subscales measure largely independent constructs, which is consistent with the tripartite model (Clark & Watson, 1991) upon which the DASS is based (Brown et al., 1997).
+The scale is available in two versions, one with 21 items and one with 42 items.
+The DASS is quick to complete, suitable for most adult outpatients, and responsive to changes due to treatment (Brown, Chorpita, Korotitsch, & Barlow, 1997).
+The DASS scores have been reported to have good test-retest reliability, high internal consistency, and adequate convergent and discriminant validity with other measures of anxiety and depression (Antony, Bicling, Cox, Enns, & Swinson, 1998; Brown et al., 1997).
+The three subscales measure largely independent constructs, which is consistent with the tripartite model (Clark & Watson, 1991) on which the DASS is based (Brown et al., 1997).